TheHive-Project/TheHiveDocs/feature-set.md

 MISP is natively integrated to TheHive allowing:

-- Declaring one or multiple MISP instances
+- The declaration of one or more MISP instances
 - Each instance can be used to Import and/or Export events from MISP or cases to MISP
 - Imported MISP events are made available as Alerts
 - Imporing is configurable using filters (configuration files)